 6. Income taxes

-The Entity is not subject to income taxes in Bermuda.
-The Entity is subject to income tax (ISR, for its name in Spanish) in Mexico.
-The current rate of ISR is 30%.
+The Entity is not subject to income taxes in Bermuda the Entity is subject to income tax (ISR, for its name in Spanish) in Mexico.
+The current tax rate is 30%.

 a.
-Income tax recognized in loss.
+Income tax recognized in profit or loss